Ashwin-1709/advent-of-code-2024/README.md

 Simulate the process by maintaining blocks of info containing number of files, number of spaces and id of block.
 #### Day 10
 Run a dfs from each `trailhead` and maintain unique trail-ends in a datastructure like Set/Map.
+#### Day 11
+- For first part, we can simulate the process.
+- For second part, it is not feasible to simulate the process for a large number of steps.
+We can treat each stone as an individual problem and use recursive dp to avoid recomputing of overlapping subproblems.